cosmos72/stmx/README.md

 * CCL   version 1.9-r15769M  (x86)    on Debian GNU/Linux 7.0  (x86_64)
 * CCL   version 1.9-dev-r15475M-trunk (LinuxARM32) on Raspbian GNU/Linux (armhf) Raspberry Pi
 * CMUCL version 20d Unicode  (x86)    on Debian GNU/Linux 7.0  (x86_64)

+There are known problems running STMX on the following implementations, see (doc/supported-systems.md) for details:

-* ECL   version 13.5.1       (x86_64) on Debian GNU/Linux 7.0  (x86_64)
+* ECL   version 13.5.1, on both x86 and x86_64

-It will probably work on several other Common Lisp implementations as long as they support log4cl, closer-mop, bordeaux-threads and trivial-garbage, but the author gives no guarantees.
+STMX will probably work on several other Common Lisp implementations as long as they support log4cl, closer-mop, bordeaux-threads and trivial-garbage, but the author gives no guarantees.

 Installation and loading